 4 Things you Need to know About VAT registration in UAE and Ajman Media City Free Zone

-In January 2018, UAE introduced VAT– value-added tax at the standard rate of 5%.
+VAT registration in UAE, In January 2018, UAE introduced VAT– value-added tax at the standard rate of 5%.
 If we talk in terms of the economy of the country, including VAT is actually a good idea.
 Having said that, some business owners in the country are not happy about it.

-The VAT rules at first might seem complicated, but if you know the following four things about registering for VAT in the UAE, life will become easier for you as a business owner.
+The VAT rules at first might seem complicate, but if you know the following four things about registering for VAT in the UAE, life will become easier for you as a business owner.
 In addition, you would also get incremental information about Ajman Media City Free Zone:

 1 – VAT is not for every company